-OPTION 1
+OPTION 1 DEQ did not convene an advisory committee for the proposed rules because federal law and Oregon statute authorize the fee increases.

 DEQ appointed an advisory committee.

 As ORS 183.33 requires, DEQ asked for the committee’s recommendations on: